wasmCloud/wasmcloud-dev-site/content/reference/host-runtime/actors.md

 ### Single-Threaded

 _Concurrency is hard_.
 Even when we get concurrency correct, it's still hard.
 Building systems that work properly either through multi-threading or through so-called "green threads" or "coroutines" is difficult.
-Concurency introduces friction in writing new code, maintaining old code, troubleshooting, and routinely wreaks havoc on production systems.
+Concurrency introduces friction in writing new code, maintaining old code, troubleshooting, and routinely wreaks havoc on production systems.

 Developers want to write business logic, without having to worry about the concurrency properties of the surrounding environment.
 In alignment with [the actor model](https://en.wikipedia.org/wiki/Actor_model), wasmCloud actors are single-threaded _internally_.
 The surrounding environment provided by the host runtime may have varying levels of concurrency support, or could even have entirely different concurrency models depending on whether it's running in a browser, on a constrained device, or in the cloud.
 The code we write for actors should not have to worry about these things.